the-bumblebee/Andro-Keyboard/README.md

-# Andro-Keyboard
+# AndroKeyboard
-An android app that enables tthr use of an android phone as a bluetooth keyboard for another android phone.
+An android app that enables the use of an android phone as a bluetooth keyboard for another android phone.

 ## Status of the project